 Buganda being the centre of the country, it hosts other tribes who move from their motherland to settle for jobs, better facilities among others.

 The eastern region is another diverse area comprised of a number of different tribal groups including; Bagisu, Basamia/Bagwe, Basoga, Bagwere, Iteso, Japadhola, and the Sebei among others.
 Apart from other groups, the Basoga present a distinctive kingship in eastern Uganda with their King locally known as Kyabazinga.
 Busoga region is gifted by nature as the source of the River Nile is found in the region.
 Among other tourist attractions include; the Bujagali falls, the amazing relief and so on.

-There is mountain Elgon which is surrounded by the Bagishu who are the indigenous of the region.
-Circumcision among the Gishu is a major aspect as it introduced a person from boyhood to man hood.
-The event is compulsory to every male person and whoever tries to dodge circumcision is considered a coward and is isolated.
+There is mountain Elgon which is surrounded by the Bagishu who are indigenous to the region.
+Circumcision among the Gishu is a major aspect as it introduced a person from boyhood to manhood.
+The event is compulsory for every male person and whoever tries to dodge circumcision is considered a coward and is isolated.

 The northern region is also a melting pot of quite a number of tribes including; Acholi, Langi, Alur, Kakwa, and Lugbara among others.
 This region comprises the Acholi and Langi in the north, Alur, Lugbara and Madi in the West Nile region.
 Like most of the regions, Langi and Acholi regions predominantly depend on agriculture as their economic activity with millet and sorghum serving as staple foods.

 Alongside Batwa and Bakonjo, the western region is also composed of other tribes like; Bakonjo/Bamba, Batooro, Banyoro, Banyankore, Bakiga, Bafumbira and Bachwezi among others.